Ahmadk-g/WordWander/README.md

    - Once the game is over, you can start a new round and guess a different secret word.

-# Existing Features
+## Existing Features

-##  Main menu / Welcome page:
+###  Main menu / Welcome page:

 The game begins with a welcoming message to set the mood, creating an engaging atmosphere.
-It offers users two options: to start playing or to check the instructions.
+Users are presented with two choices: to initiate gameplay or to review the instructions.

 ![Welcome page](https://github.com/Ahmadk-g/WordWander/blob/main/images/game-title.png)

-## Input validator:
+### Input validator / Error handling:

-Only accepts inputs that match the given options.
-If the input doesn't match, an error message gets displayed and ask of the user to try again.
+Inputs are only accepted if they correspond to the provided options.
+If the input does not match, an error message is displayed, prompting the user to try again.

 ![Error message](https://github.com/Ahmadk-g/WordWander/blob/main/images/error-message1.png)

-## Game instructions:
+### Game instructions:

-The game includes an option for users to view the game instructions.
+The game features an option for users to access the game instructions.
-- After the user inputs the number 2, they are directed to the game instructions.
+Upon entering the number 2, users are directed to the game instructions.

 ![Game instructions](https://github.com/Ahmadk-g/WordWander/blob/main/images/game-instructions.png)

-## Step 1 of starting game
+### Step 1 of starting game

-- The initial step of starting the game includes a text designed to immerse the user in the challenging mood of the game.
+The first stage of starting the game involves presenting a text crafted to immerse the user in the game's challenging ambiance.

-- Engages the user by asking for their name while maintaining the mood.
+- Engages the user by asking for their name while upholding the mood.

 ![Game question1](https://github.com/Ahmadk-g/WordWander/blob/main/images/game-start-q1.png)

-## Step 2 of starting game
+### Step 2 of starting game

 - During the second step of starting the game, the user selects their preferred difficulty level.
 - This choice determines the number of attempts the user has to guess the word.